-- 1. argparse is your friend for anything complex. cmd2 has two decorators (with_argparser(), and with_argparser_and_unknown_args()) which you can use to make your command method receive a namespace of parsed arguments, whether positional or denoted with switches. - 2.
+- 1. argparse is your friend for anything complex. cmd2 has the decorator (with_argparser()) which you can use to make your command method receive a namespace of parsed arguments, whether positional or denoted with switches. - 2.
 For commands with simple positional arguments, use args or arg_list - 3.
 If you don't want to have to worry about quoted arguments, see argv for a trick which strips quotes off for you.